elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

 >
 > Older Sparc servers use “VTOC” and new ones “EFI” partitioning schemes.
 Macintosh uses “APM” (Apple Partition Map) for PowerPC Macs and a GPT for x86 Macs.
 The Sun schemes as well as the more common (and vendor-neutral) GPT scheme are discussed below.
 >
 > The scheme used matters since the BIOS (or equivalent) as well as the boot loader must be able to determine the type and location of partitions on a disk.
-This is why you can’t dual-boot Windows on Mac hardware: the Windows loader assumes DOS partitions and doesn&#8217;t understand GPT partitions.
+This is why you can’t dual-boot Windows on Mac hardware: the Windows loader assumes DOS partitions and doesn't understand GPT partitions.

 Also here another excerpt:

 > Unix servers don’t use the DOS disk scheme, but use a related concepts known as disk slices.
 Some OSes confusingly call slices “partitions”.
 Annoyingly, many Unix documents and man pages mix up the terms partition and slice.
 You have been warned!
 >
-> &#8230;
+> ...
-> &#8230;
+> ...
 >
-> The Unix partitioning scheme doesn&#8217;t have an MBR but a similar data structure called the “disk label”, which contains the partition table/map.
+> The Unix partitioning scheme doesn't have an MBR but a similar data structure called the “disk label”, which contains the partition table/map.
 >
 > The term disk label can be confusing.
 Each disk has a disk label which may be called the MBR, VTOC, or EFI.
 However each storage volume can also have a label (and a type).
 This is technically the volume label but is often called the disk label.
 A volume label is 8 bytes in length and often contains the mount-point pathname.
 >